-How to Make Faux Calligraphy
+How to Write Faux Calligraphy: Video Tutorial

 1. Write the Word or Phrase

-To create faux calligraphy, you’ll first want to choose your writing utensil.
+To write faux calligraphy, you’ll first want to choose your writing utensil.
 It can be anything, from a regular pen (like the Pilot G2 shown below) to chalk or a crayon!
 Use it to write a word or sentence in cursive, and make sure you leave a fair amount of space between the letters.

 2. Reinforce Downstrokes

 Next, you’re going to reinforce the downstrokes used to create the word.
-In order to do that, you’ll first want to identify the downstrokes!
+In order to do that, you’ll first want to identify the downstrokes.
 A downstroke occurs when you pull your pen down to create a stroke.
 You can see in the photo below that the word “create” is made of several downstrokes.

 Once you finish drawing in the downstroke reinforcements, your word will look something like the photo below.